Kaholo/kaholo-plugin-aws-ec2/README.md

 ## Plugin Settings
 To Access Plugin Settings, click on Settings | Plugins, find the "AWS EC2" plugin, and then click on the plugin's name, which is blue hypertext.
 There is only one plugin-level setting for AWS EC2, the default AWS region.
 If you specify a region here, e.g. `ap-southeast-1`, then newly created AWS EC2 actions will inherit that region by default.
 This is provided only as a convenience, and each action's region can be modified after creation if the configured default is not appropriate.

+## Common Parameter: Region
+Region is required parameter in most methods of this plugin.
+It is the AWS geographical region (and datacenter) where a resource exists or will be created.
+This parameter has an autocomplete function so you may select the region using either the CLI-type ID string, for example `ap-southeast-1`, or the user-friendly location, e.g. "Asia Pacific (Singapore)".
+If using the code layer, use the CLI-type ID string.

+## Common Parameter: Dry Run
+Dry Run is a commonly used parameter.
+If enabled, this tests whether the provided credentials have permissions to carry out the requested changes, but does NOT actually make any changes.

+## Common Parameter: Tags
+AWS Tags are a common way to organize cloud infrastructure with metadata.
+The most commonly used tag is "Name", which appears in the AWS Web Console under column heading "Name".
+To name or otherwise tag an asset, tags are provided as one-per-line Key=Value pairs in parameter "Tags".
+For example,

+    Name=AsiaPac Prod Gateway
+    Env=production
+    Owner=c_clay

 ## Plugin Account
 This plugin makes use of a Kaholo Account to manage authentication.
 This allows the authentication to be configured once and then conveniently selected from a drop-down on an action-by-action basis.
-The security-sensitive AWS Access Keys are stored encypted in the Kaholo vault to protect them from exposure in the UI, Activity Log, Final Result, and server logs.
+The security-sensitive AWS Access Keys are stored encrypted in the Kaholo vault to protect them from exposure in the UI, Activity Log, Final Result, and server logs.
 They may be stored in the vault before or during Kaholo Account creation.

 The same Kaholo Account can be used for several AWS-related Kaholo plugins.
 If you've already configured one, for example to use with AWS CLI Plugin, then no further account configuration is necessary.